First Published: 19th of July, 2021 by Patrick Carpen.

 Binomial Name: Lachesis Muta

-They say if you eat the meat, you will also be a good hunter.
-If you kill a bushmaster, you must remove the eyes as they have your image and the other bushmaster will track you and bite you to death.
+They say if you eat the meat, you will become a good hunter.
+If you kill a bushmaster, you must remove the eyes as they retain your image and the other bushmaster will track you down and bite you to death.
 This is a snake that is never afraid of humans.
 The neurotoxin will kill even a jaguar in 2 minutes.
 The neurotoxin is highly needed for medicine.
-Guyana does not have labs for snake venom and that is needed badly.
+Guyana does not have labs for snake venom, and that is needed badly.

 Comment by Mr. Ramesh Alli